Pet Sematary (1989 film): Critical reception

-Rotten Tomatoes, a review aggregator, reports that 53% of 36 surveyed critics gave the film a positive review; the average rating is 5.6/10.
+Rotten Tomatoes, a review aggregator, reports that 58% of 40 surveyed critics gave the film a positive review; the average rating is 5.8/10.
 The website's critical consensus reads, "Pet Sematary is a bruising horror flick that wears its quirks on its sleeves, to the detriment of its scare factor."
 On Metacritic, the film has a weighted average score of 38 out of 100 based on 12 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B".

 Variety called it "undead schlock dulled by a slasher-film mentality".
 Vincent Canby of The New York Times wrote that the film "has some effectively ghoulish moments" but "fails mostly because it doesn't trust the audience to do any of the work".
 Gene Siskel of the Chicago Tribune gave the film zero stars out of four and called it "sickening."
 Kevin Thomas of the Los Angeles Times wrote, "Lambert goes for strong, succinct images and never stops to worry whether there's a lack of credibility or motivation."

 Richard Harrington of The Washington Post called it "bland, clichéd, cheap".
 Harrington criticized Gage's actions as disturbing and the climax as "an ugly payoff to an inept setup".
 Philip Strick of The Monthly Film Bulletin wrote, "The family feuds and loyalties which lend some coherence to the novel and justify its punchline ... are simply plundered for their shock effect en route to the final bloodletting.
 Emaciated, then, rather than enhanced by its adaptation, Pet Semetary as a movie is nevertheless strikingly well-told."

 Film historian Leonard Maltin called the picture a "BOMB" (his lowest possible rating) and declared, "Despite being a box-office smash, this picture's contempt for its audience should be obvious even to undiscriminating moviegoers...Still, vastly superior to its sequel."

 Bloody Disgusting rated it 4.5/5 stars and wrote, "The plot alone would make for a scary movie, but by injecting excellent atmosphere, capable acting and generally nightmarish scenes, Pet Sematary is a truly effective horror flick and well worth the price of admission."
 At Dread Central, Steve Barton rated it 4/5 stars and called it one of the best King adaptations; Jason Jenkins rated it 3.5/5 stars and called it "one of the better King adaptations of the period".

 Box office

-The film grossed $57.5 million in the United States and $32 million internationally for a worldwide total of $89.5 million.
+The film grossed $57.5 million in the United States.

 Home media

 Pet Sematary was a top-renting VHS upon release.
 Paramount released it on DVD in 2006 and on Blu-ray in 2012.
-Pet Sematary was released on 4K UHD Blu-ray on March 26, 2019.
+Pet Sematary was released on 4K UHD Blu-ray on March 26, 2019, and grossed $595,254.

 Legacy

 Sequel

 A sequel, Pet Sematary Two, was released in 1992 to poor reviews and a disappointing box office.
-Although it references the events of the first film, the sequel focused on all-new characters.
+Although it references the events of the first film, the sequel focuses on all-new characters.